A personal repository of random information in compensation for a fatigued biological computer

 (max.
 4GB), VGA port, 2 PS/2 ports, 1 Gigabit Ethernet

-port (RTL8111D chip), 8 USB 2.0 ports (4 on back-panel, 4 on-board
+(RTL8111D chip), 8 USB 2.0 ports (4 on back-panel, 4 on-board

 headers), 2 RS232 ports (1 on back-panel, 1 on-board header), 1 parallel port,